wp-plugins/adminrocket/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+AdminRocket allows you to customize your Wordpress backend with custom themes, dashboard widget and your own settings.

 == Description ==

 AdminRocket allows you to customize your wordpress backoffice with available themes, Dashboard widget and your own settings.
 Offer a personalized dashboard to your customers!